MollyOuma/design/README.md

 TO DO LIST:
-  Clarify on therapy and daycare sessions
+  +Clarify on therapy and daycare sessions
-  Upload user experience diagrams
+  +Upload user experience diagrams